hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

 To use MLflow to track metrics for an inline experiment, you must set the MLflow tracking URI to the workspace where the experiment is being run, using `ws.get_mlflow_tracking_uri()'.
 This enables you to use mlflow tracking methods to log data to the experiment run.

-Then we will create Azure ML experiment in our workspace.
+Then we will create AzureML experiment in our workspace.
 We give the experiment a unique name such as, 'pytorch-mlflow'.

 ```python